SLUCHABLUB/non-zero/README.md

 # non-zero
-A macro fro creating non-zero integers (with type inference).
+A macro for creating non-zero integers (with type inference).